Turupawn/modioOpenFLExample/README.md

 # OpenFL integration

-Follow these steps to integrate the wrapper into your OpenFL project.
+Follow these steps to integrate the [mod.io SDK Haxe wrapper](https://github.com/Turupawn/modioHaxe) into your OpenFL project.

 ## Step 1: The setup